cap-js/docs/guides/databases-hana.md

 * Generates _[.hdbtabledata](https://help.sap.com/docs/hana-cloud-database/sap-hana-cloud-sap-hana-database-deployment-infrastructure-hdi-reference/table-data-hdbtabledata?)_ files for the [CSV files](databases#providing-initial-data) in the project.
 If a _[.hdbtabledata](https://help.sap.com/docs/hana-cloud-database/sap-hana-cloud-sap-hana-database-deployment-infrastructure-hdi-reference/table-data-hdbtabledata?)_ file is already present next to the CSV files, no new file is generated.
 * Creates a Cloud Foundry service of type `hdi-shared`, which creates an HDI container.
 Also, you can explicitly specify the name like so: `cds deploy --to hana:<myService>`.
 * Starts `@sap/hdi-deploy` locally.
 If you need a tunnel to access the database, you can specify its address with `--tunnel-address <host:port>`.
-* Stores the binding information in the _.cdsrc-private.json_ file of your project.
+* Stores the binding information with profile `hybrid` in the _.cdsrc-private.json_ file of your project.
+You can use a different profile with parameter `--for`.
 With this information, `cds watch`/`run` can fetch the SAP HANA credentials at runtime, so that the server can connect to it.

 When specifying `--profile` when running `cds deploy` like this